-Proposal 1: SA5 should be liaised about the latest RAN3 progress which is related to SA5, including decoupling Trace, clarification on the relations of QoE Reference, service type, slice list, and some other SA-5 related agreements in RAN3.
+Proposal 1: SA5 should be liaised about the latest RAN3 progress which is related to SA5, including decoupling Trace, support for m-based mobility, clarification on the relations of QoE Reference, service type, slice list, and some other SA-5 related agreements in RAN3.
 Whether the LS should be a reply to R3-220132 or a new LS can be decided in the second round.

-Proposal 2: Enhancement on UE CONTEXT MODIFICATION FAILURE and/or CELL TRAFFIC TRACE will not be considered in Rel-17.
+FFS on whether UE CONTEXT MODIFICATION FAILURE message shall be initiated to AMF, to indicate QMC (de)activation failure due to an interaction with a handover procedure.

+[Note: CATT deletes the proposal 2 and add FFS item based on moderator mail]

+Comments on the proposals if any